Hodges, Medinger shine in prep pitching debuts - The Tribune

 Hodges was 1-2, Brown and Heighton each 1-2 with an RBI and Mahlmeister 1-3.

-The Flyers visits Western on Wednesday and Tolsia, WVa., on Thursday before hosting Sciotobville East on Friday.
+The Flyers visits Western on Wednesday and Tolsia, WVa., on Thursday before hosting Sciotoville East on Friday.

 South Gallia 000 11 = 2 5 6